silva95gustavo/LDSO/README.md

 1. Open a command line on folder `/web/scripts/`.
 2. Copy the file `/web/sites/default/settings.local.example.php` to `/web/sites/default/settings.local.php` and update it with the configurations of your database, as well as the folder where the temporary files will be stored.
 3. Copy the file `/web/comunidade/config.local.example.php` to `/web/comunidade/config.local.php` and update it with your database configurations, as well as the path to the online community page.
+4. Copy the file `/web/register/config.local.example.php` to `/web/register/config.local.php` and update it with your SMTP server configuration, as well as the website's address and administrator's email.
-4. Open a command line in folder `/web/scripts/`.
+5. Open a command line in folder `/web/scripts/`.
-5. Run the command `install.bat <dbuser> <dbpass> <dbname>`.
+6. Run the command `install.bat <dbuser> <dbpass> <dbname>`.
 If the database has no _password_ write `""` in the `<dbpass>` field.
-6. In order for the admin to be automatically notified when a community user becomes an adult, a cronjob must be set up.
+7. In order for the admin to be automatically notified when a community user becomes an adult, a cronjob must be set up.
 This means adding the following line to the crontab file: `0 0 * * * php -q /var/www/staging/comunidade/young_adult/notify_admin.php`

 #### Mobile app
 1. Get the website up and runnning.